Skip to main content

 The lever point

 Reduce cognitive load before trying to find direction.
 The impulse is to think harder about what to do — but thinking harder in a fogged state makes it worse.
-The lever is clearing space first: reducing demands, getting physical, sleeping.
+The lever is clearing space first: reducing demands, getting physical, sleeping, removing sources of mental noise.
 Clarity about direction usually follows capacity, not the other way around.
+What makes this lever counterintuitive is that the person feels urgently that they need an answer, and being told to stop looking for one feels like giving up.
+But the fog lifts from the body up, not from the mind down — physical recovery and cognitive simplification create the conditions where direction can emerge naturally.

 Two trajectories